 At that time, there were no string teachers in Kerrville so Mrs. Ables arranged for a demonstration of the Suzuki teaching method by a group from Austin.Following that demonstration, a Suzuki program was started in Kerrville with eight students and instructor Jane Heard of Fredericksburg.As the teaching program grew, Kerrville First Methodist United Church agreed to include the Suzuki program as an outreach ministry through the music department and provide teaching space for the group at no charge to the program.Through a generous donation from Mary Rohe of Hunt, Texas, funds were made available for the purchase of instruments for students, music and the cost of private lessons for the students so any child who wished to participate could, regardless of economic means.

-Hill Country Youth Orchestras, Inc. (HCYO) was organized as a result of the Suzuki String Program in Kerrville, Texas, begun in 1987, and incorporated February 24, 1999, as an independent 501(c)(3) non-profit organization.
+Hill Country Youth Orchestras was organized in 1995 and later incorporated on February 24, 1999, as an independent 501(c)(3) non-profit organization.

 The HCYO mission is to “bring the joy of the orchestra experience to the youth of the Texas Hill Country” with the vision to nurture, encourage and assist young musicians by sharing the love and joy of music through quality instruction, concert performances, and community service.
 The core HCYO belief is unlimited and early exposure to music fosters lifelong recognition of its value and instills life skills, development of leadership, teamwork, responsibility, and discipline.

-Many HCYO alumni have received academic and music scholarships to Harvard University, Mercer String Artist Academy, Rice University, Indiana University, and Baylor University to name a few and have gone on to pursue professional music careers.Of equal importance are the more than a thousand students who have had their lives enriched by learning to play, perform and share music at a high level.
+Many HCYO alumni have received academic and music scholarships to university and conservatory institutions.
+Many have gone on to pursue professional music careers.Of equal importance are the more than a thousand students who have had their lives enriched by learning to play, perform and share music at a high level.
 The benefits of music study for children is well documented.
-They are the supporters of classical music and audiences of the future.

-HCYO BOARD OF DIRECTORS, ADVISORY BOARD, AND BOOSTERS HCYO Board of Directors is responsible for establishing operational policies, overseeing fund raising, and strategic planning.
+HCYO BOARD OF DIRECTORS and ADVISORY BOARD HCYO Board of Directors is responsible for establishing operational policies, overseeing fund raising, and strategic planning.